Clovis-team/clovis-frontend-exercice/README.md

 }
 ```

-Your mission is to create a SPA which display projects and their details when the user selects a project.
+Your mission is to create a React SPA which display projects tiles and their details when the user selects a project.

 You are free to make technical choices (libs, tools), UX and ergonomics!